 6. Before I went gluten free, I craved gluten.
 (This craving is not unusual for someone with gluten issues; read more from Dr. Ron Hoggan here.)
 One of my favorite breakfasts was syrup and toast.
 I have no idea if anyone else’s family ate this meal, but you mixed up King syrup and butter to make a dipping sauce, so to speak, and then you just dipped the toast in the syrup and ate until the sauce was gone.
 Of course, one always made too much sauce and had to keep toasting more bread.
 Incidentally, King Syrup is still around, but now contains high fructose corn syrup.
 However, I’m fairly certain it was always pretty much total sugar anyway.

 Again, I craved all bread products before going gluten free, especially cereal.
 I could live on cereal, one bowl after another.
 Now I rarely eat real bread products and don’t really miss them.
-I’ll enjoy them from time to time in the form of my homemade muffins, popovers, or even pre-made bread when a gluten-free friend makes bruschetta or brings Udi’s bread to our meeting for folks to enjoy.
+I’ll enjoy them from time to time in the form of my homemade muffins, popovers, or even pre-made bread when a gluten-free friend makes bruschetta or brings a good ready-made gluten-free bread to our meeting for folks to enjoy.
 But, I still don’t go crazy about it.
 And, I’ve tried gluten-free cereal, but it does not do much for me and some brands labeled gluten free actually make me sick … but that’s a story for another day.

 7. I’m still learning to like new foods and dishes.
 I really wasn’t exposed to a huge wide variety of foods growing up.
 That was more about my parents’ food preferences than anything like availability of foods/eating local.
 So it’s a delight to have found new loves over the last two decades: bacon-wrapped figs, asparagus in any form, broccoli (no sauce needed), avocados, mushrooms, and more.
 So, I’m looking forward to experiencing even more new foods and dishes in the future.